Set up multiple revenue tracking events

 Revenue metrics as a custom event

-Let us say you do not have a static confirmation page, but you still want to evaluate how many times the custom revenue event was triggered.
-Simply added the wingding metric to the results page, but instead of changing the event type to revenue use total conversions.
-This will give you a numeric value of how many times the revenue event was triggered.
+If you do not have a static confirmation page, but you still want to evaluate how many times the custom revenue event was triggered, simply add the wingding metric to the results page.
+But instead of changing the event type to total revenue, use total conversions.